-There are certain questions that are universal when it comes to being interviewed and you should prepare your answers to these well in advance.
+There are certain questions that are universal when it comes to being interviewed and you should prepare yourself to answers to these.

 For example, if you were being interviewed as a sales clerk in a bookshop and you didn’t mention when asked that you enjoy reading, it would be highly likely that you would not be deemed as the right person for the position.
-Similarly, answering ‘I don’t know’ to questions about yourself isn’t appealing and conveys an air of disinterest and apathy.
+This suggests an “I don’t know” answer.
+Similarly, it conveys an air of disinterest and apathy.

 For example, if you will be employed as part of a team, mentioning that you are a team player will serve you well.
-Similarly, stating that you pride yourself on your communication skills would be an attractive quality in somebody looking to work in sales.
+It simply shows that you pride yourself on your communication skills that would be an attractive quality in somebody looking to work in sales.
 Whatever the position may be, do your research, be savvy and be sincere.

-When it comes to discussing your weaknesses in an interview, be mindful not to come across arrogant by saying that you don’t have any.
+Be mindful not to sound arrogant when asked about your weaknesses and saying that you don’t have any.
 Rephrase the question in your answer by responding, ‘some areas in which I’d like to develop are…’.

 This willingness to grow professionally gives the impression that you are enthusiastic and that you possess high standards.
-These are attractive qualities to any employer.
+These are attractive qualities that makes you valuable to any employer.